gusvega-dev/tf-apply-gcp/README.md

 # Terraform Apply GCP Action (`tf-apply-gcp`)

 `tf-apply-gcp` is a GitHub Action that runs `terraform apply` inside a containerized environment.
-It helps execute Terraform apply operations with structured and collapsible output formatting, ensuring seamless integration with Google Cloud workflows.
+It simplifies Terraform execution by securely handling credentials, secrets, and workspace setup while maintaining a clean and structured output.

 ---

 ## Features

-- Containerized Execution → Runs inside a prebuilt Docker container with Terraform installed.
+- **Containerized Execution** → Runs in a prebuilt Docker container with Terraform installed.
-- Automatic Directory Handling → Works within your Terraform directory without manual setup.
+- **Automatic Directory Handling** → Automatically switches to the specified Terraform directory.
-- Collapsible Terraform Output → Groups resource changes for better readability in GitHub logs.
+- **Collapsible Terraform Output** → Uses GitHub Actions' grouping to improve readability.
-- Google Cloud Credentials & Secrets Handling → Reads authentication and Terraform secrets securely from GitHub Secrets.
+- **Google Cloud Credentials & Secrets Handling** → Reads authentication and secrets from GitHub Secrets.
-- Flexible Secret Passing → Pass multiple secrets as an object and access them dynamically in Terraform.
+- **Flexible Secret Passing** → Pass multiple secrets as JSON for use within Terraform.
-- Works on Any GitHub Runner → No dependency issues—run Terraform anywhere.
+- **Works on Any GitHub Runner** → Runs seamlessly on all GitHub-hosted and self-hosted runners.

 ---

 ## Usage

 ### Basic Example
 ```yaml
 - name: Run Terraform Apply